dokterbob/django-popularity/README.rst

     django_popularity is not present, use the example code in `demo/testapp/views.py`.

-    Alternatively, you can also use signals to register the viewing of instances::
+    **Alternatively**, you can also use signals to register the viewing of instances::

 	from popularity.signals import view